 Florida drug crimes lawyers who help when you are found with pills

 A drug crime conviction comes with serious consequences.
 When you have been arrested for suspicion of drug possession, you need to hire an attorney with the knowledge, skill and tenacity to defend you.
-With more than 80 years of combined experience, the lawyers at Robert Shafer & Associates, P.A. are dedicated to resolving your legal issues.
+With more than 80 years of combined experience, the lawyers at Shafer Law, P.A. are dedicated to resolving your legal issues.
 We can help if you have been charged in Florida with illegal possession of pills, such as prescription narcotics or Molly.

 Types of prescription narcotics

 - Opioids — used for pain; includes Vicodin, OxyContin, Demerol

 - Central nervous system depressants —used for anxiety and sleep disorders; includes Nembutal, Valium, Xanax

 - Stimulants —used for ADHD and narcolepsy; includes Dexedrine, Ritalin, Adderall

 These drugs all have medical uses, but when taken without a prescription or in a different amount than prescribed, they can be dangerous and addictive.
 MDMA, better known in its pure form as Molly, is not a prescription drug and has no medical uses.
 Whether you have been charged with illegal possession of prescription narcotics or Molly, our drug crimes attorneys are ready to advocate for you.

 If you don’t have a legitimate doctor’s prescription, you can be charged with illegal possession of prescription drugs.
 Your penalty will depend on the type of drug, but you could be charged with as much as a third-degree felony.
 This is a serious charge with a penalty of a maximum five years in prison and at least $5,000 fine.

 If you are caught with Molly in Florida, you could be charged with “possession of an unlawful chemical.”
 This is considered a second degree felony and can result in a prison sentence of up to 15 years and a $10,000 fine.